Riansyah08/DibimbingProject/README.md

 🧠 Linear Regression Model Training
 📊 Evaluation using MSE, RMSE, and R²
 ☁️ Integrated with Google Cloud for model experimentation

-**🙌 Acknowledgment**
-Thanks to Dibimbing.ID and mentors for the guidance and opportunity to deepen my machine learning skills through this assignment.